isomerpages/moe-lakesidepri/_our-lakeside-education/Science.md

 <u>Science and Environment</u><br>
 Students will be provided with different opportunities to interact with nature through the Environment Education Programme.
 The various gardens in the school enable students to observe the natural environment and its biodiversity, and to develop their love and sense of responsibility towards nature.
 Students will also have the opportunity to grow vegetables in the garden to learn more about reproduction in plants and food sustainability.
 <br><br>
+Recently, Lakeside Primary School has been going greener with solar panels!
+Installed in February 2025, these panels harness renewable energy, reducing our carbon footprint and supporting Singapore's net-zero goals.
+On Sunny days, they provide much of our daytime electricity.
+Read the infographic below to learn how Lakeside Primary embraces sustainability - one sunbeam at a time!
+<br><br>
 <u>Science and Application</u><br>
 The department engages students in the learning of Science through various learning experiences such as hands-on activities and learning journeys to help students connect and apply what they have learnt to their everyday life.
 <br><br>